 Chef's knife (optional)

-- Transfer the potatoes to a saucepan and cover with cold water: Cover the potatoes with an inch or two of cold water.
+- Transfer the potatoes to a saucepan and cover with cold water.
+Transfer the potatoes to a saucepan or pot large enough to hold all the potatoes with some room on top.
+Cover the potatoes with an inch or two of cold water.
 Starting the potatoes in cold water helps them cook more evenly.

-- Stir in a teaspoon of salt: Stir the salt into the water so that it dissolves.
+- Stir in the salt.
+Stir the salt into the water until dissolved.

-- Bring to a boil, then reduce to a simmer: Set the pan over medium-high heat and bring the water to a boil.
-Once boiling, reduce the heat to a bare simmer to cook the potatoes.
+- Bring to a boil, then reduce to a simmer.
+Place the pot over medium-high heat and bring to a boil.
+Once boiling, reduce the heat to a bare simmer.
 Do not cover.
 (Covering changes the environment in the pot and can make the potatoes turn mushy.)

-- Check the potatoes after 5 minutes: Cubed potatoes will cook more quickly than whole potatoes; smaller potatoes will cook more quickly than larger potatoes.
-Begin checking the potatoes after around 5 minutes of boiling; most potatoes will be done in 10 to 20 minutes.
+- Check the potatoes after 5 minutes.
+Cubed potatoes will cook more quickly than whole potatoes; smaller potatoes will cook more quickly than larger potatoes.
+Begin checking the potatoes after around 5 minutes of simmering; most potatoes will be done in 10 to 20 minutes.

-- Potatoes are done when tender: The potatoes are done when they are tender all the way through.
+- The potatoes are done when tender.
+The potatoes are done when they are tender all the way through.
 You can test this by poking the potato with a fork, paring knife, or skewer.
 If the utensil slides easily all the way to the center, the potatoes are done.

-- Drain the potatoes: Drain cubed potatoes into a strainer or lift whole potatoes out with a slotted spoon.
-If you’re recipe calls for cold potatoes, you can run the potatoes under cold water or dunk them in an ice water bath to cool them down more quickly.
+- Drain the potatoes.
+Drain cubed potatoes in a strainer or lift whole potatoes out with a slotted spoon.
+If your recipe calls for cold potatoes, you can run the potatoes under cold water or dunk them in an ice water bath to cool them down more quickly.